Golden Baseball League

-The Golden Baseball League was an independent baseball league based in San Ramon, California, with teams located in the western United States, western Canada and northwest Mexico.
+The Golden Baseball League (GBL) was an independent baseball league based in San Ramon, California, with teams located in the Western United States, Western Canada, and northwest Mexico.

-The GBL was not affiliated with Major League Baseball or the organized Minor League Baseball system, but has featured players with MLB experience (Rickey Henderson, Jose Canseco, Alex Arias, Bud Smith, Desi Wilson, José Lima, Hideki Irabu, Junior Spivey, Mark Prior).
+The GBL was not affiliated with Major League Baseball (MLB) or the organized Minor League Baseball system, but has featured players with MLB experience (Rickey Henderson, Jose Canseco, Alex Arias, Bud Smith, Desi Wilson, José Lima, Hideki Irabu, Junior Spivey, and Mark Prior).
 It was formed in 2004 and began play on May 26, 2005.